mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 package com.example.vok

 import com.fasterxml.jackson.annotation.JsonIgnore
+import com.github.vok.framework.sql2o.*
-import com.github.vok.framework.db
+import com.github.vok.framework.sql2o.vaadin.*
-import org.hibernate.annotations.Cascade
+import com.vaadin.data.provider.DataProvider
 import org.hibernate.validator.constraints.Length
-import java.io.Serializable
-import javax.persistence.*
 import javax.validation.constraints.NotNull

-@Entity
 data class Article(
-        @field:Id
-        @field:GeneratedValue(strategy = GenerationType.IDENTITY)
-        var id: Long? = null,
+        override var id: Long? = null,

         @field:NotNull
         @field:Length(min = 5)
         var title: String? = null,

         var text: String? = null
-) : Serializable {
+) : Entity<Long> {

-    @JsonIgnore
-    @OneToMany(mappedBy = "article", cascade = arrayOf(CascadeType.REMOVE))
-    var comments: List<Comment> = mutableListOf()

-    companion object {
+    companion object : Dao<Article>

-        fun find(id: Long): Article? = db { em.find(Article::class.java, id) }
+    @get:JsonIgnore
+    val comments: DataProvider<Comment, Filter<Comment>?> get() = Comment.dataProvider.and { Comment::article_id eq id }
 }
-}
 ```

 These two declarations enable a good bit of automatic behavior.
-For example, if you have an instance
+For example, if you have a
-variable @article containing an article, you can retrieve all the comments belonging to that article
+variable `article` containing an article, you can retrieve all the comments belonging to that article
-as an array using `article.comments`.
+as an array using `article.comments.getAll()`.

 > **Note:** Note that the `comments` field is outside of the `data class` constructor.
 This is intentional,
 so that the `comments` field does not participate in `hashCode()`, `equals()` and `toString()`. `comments` is lazy -
-it is evaluated first time it is read; reading it causes a database `select` to be run.
+it is evaluated every time it is read; reading it causes a database `select` to be run.
 This may not be wanted,
 e.g. when we want to log a newly created article only.
 This is also why the `@JsonIgnore` annotation is used -
 to prevent polluting of the REST JSON article output with all comments.

-> **Note:** JPA is a tough beast.
-It may be intuitively perceived as a handy object wrapping of database tables, however
-in fact it is a full object-relational mapping framework.
-As such, it has some pitfalls which needs to be navigated
-around (detached/attached entities, etc).
-We recommend to use only the basic properties of JPA - basic table
-mappings, basic relations.
-You can read more at @todo

 ### 6.3 Exposing Comments via REST